Cypressor/isupervision/README.md

   If you don't know the name of the account you are using, click on the "Abbrechen"-Button, then the name should be filled in automatically.
   Additionally, you can log in  with the admin account and take a look at the "Assistenten" tab.
 The application has been designed like this, because in a real world application a user would surely always know his full name.
-- The fields "Titel", "Assistent" and "Deadline" are mandatory to be filled out at to create a project.
+- The fields "Titel", "Assistent" and "Deadline" are mandatory to be filled out to create a project.
 - The "Student" field is not meant to be filled out at project creation, because the students are supposed to sign up for the projects themselves.
 Feel free to fill the "Student"-field if needed tho.
 - The "Prüfungstermin" field of "Masterarbeiten" is not mandatory to be filled out.
 It is supposed to be edited at a later point in time, because the date of exam might not be known at the time of project creation.